TerryDeCoste/PersonalProfile/README.md

 This was built on the TEA stack, which I read about from Matt Waler on https://dev.to/mattwaler/my-new-website-4if3.
 I chose this simple stack for it's speed, dynamic content, and pre-rendering.

 # More about me
 So, I am Terry DeCoste, Full Stack Developer.
-I love working with:
+I am great at working with:

 Databases: MySQL, SQL Server, Postgres, MongoDB
 Back-End: C#, Node.js, Python